Introduction to MLOps: The DevOps of Machine Learning

 What's next

-Remember that pile the data scientist dropped in Slack — the unfindable pkl, the imports in no requirements file, the model that quietly got worse?
-You've just fixed the first two: a versioned artifact and a runtime that reproduces it.
-The silent-degradation part is what the back half of this series is for.
-For now, a script still isn't a service — you can't put python predict.py behind a load balancer.
+Remember the notebook the data scientist dropped in Slack — the missing pkl file, the imports listed in no requirements file, the model that quietly got worse?
+You've just fixed the first two problems: a versioned artifact and a runtime that can reproduce it.
+The "quietly gets worse" problem is what the second half of this series is for.
+For now, remember that a script is still not a service — you can't put python predict.py behind a load balancer.

 - →MLOps is DevOps for models — same loop, plus data/artifact versioning, quality gates, and drift monitoring.